 Whenever you release new marketing materials like artwork or gameplay trailers, make sure you update relevant pinned messages, your website, and your asset libraries, too.

-The assets you released three months ago may not reflect the improvements you’ve made since then, and the last thing you need are reviewers and media outlets featuring old assets in their write-ups.
+The assets you released three months ago may not reflect the improvements you’ve made since then, and the last thing you need are reviewers and media outlets featuring old promotional material in their write-ups.